 Spring announces its arrival in New England…or so the calendar says!

-Finally old man winter is in the rear view mirror and warmer weather is just down the road.
+Finally old man winter is in the rear view mirror and warmer weather (hopefully) is just down the road.
 Pour a cup of tea and curl up in your favorite chair by the fire…you’ve come to the right place.
-I’m about to share with you a few things us New Englanders love about spring in our corner of the world.
+I’m about to share with you a few things us New Englanders love about spring in our little corner of the world.

 The day before I took this photo, I had spring fever and was looking for any excuse to linger outside.
 I took my Airedale pal, Jack, on the long walk to see the horses he loves to watch; the sun feeling warm on my face albeit the cold temperature.
 Tempted to rake and wake up the gardens from their winter sleep under the protective blanket of fall leaves, I decided against it.
 New England weather is very unpredictable, especially in springtime.
 I remember one early May, years ago, we received about 8″ of snow and all the perennials I had just planted, didn’t survive.
 So, I impatiently look forward to the long awaited season of awakening and the rebirth of everything beautiful in my gardens.
 On quiet Saturday mornings I can be found perusing garden magazines and taking notes for upcoming outdoor projects.

 The Crab Apple was in full bloom and covered with so many pink and white blossoms, the leaves were barely visible.
-The house faces south, away from the road towards 10 acres of untouched woods full of places to explore and make forts…and the home to lots of wildlife to observe and enjoy.
+The house faces south, away from the road and towards 10 acres of untouched forest full of places to explore and make forts…and the home to lots of wildlife to observe and enjoy.
 The white and lavender lilacs that line the west side of the house were blooming and the smell of the air…intoxicating.
 My daughter and I took our time walking around the grounds and I remember admiring the gardens and the flowering ground myrtle that framed both sides of the long driveway.
 It was beautiful.
 When the realtor asked if I’d like to see the inside of the house, I said I didn’t need to.
 You can always change the inside but you can’t change the setting.
 It was perfect.

 Harbingers of Spring in New England